Sergio Moro

-Sergio Fernando Moro ([ˈsɛʁʒju ˈmoɾu]; born 1 August 1972) is a Brazilian jurist, former federal judge, college professor and politician.
-He was elected to be a member of the Federal Senate for Paraná in October 2022.
-In 2015 he gained national attention as one of the lead judges in Operation Car Wash (Operação Lava Jato), a criminal investigation into a high-profile corruption and bribery scandal involving government officials and business executives.
+Sergio Fernando Moro ([ˈsɛʁʒju ˈmoɾu]; born 1 August 1972) is a Brazilian jurist, former federal judge, college professor, and politician.
+He was elected as a member of the Federal Senate for Paraná in October 2022.
+In 2015, he gained national attention as one of the lead judges in Operation Car Wash (Operação Lava Jato), a criminal investigation into a high-profile corruption and bribery scandal involving government officials and business executives.
 Moro was also Minister of Justice and Public Security under the presidency of Jair Bolsonaro from 2019 to 2020.

-On 29 October, days after the 2018 Brazilian general election, President-elect Bolsonaro nominated Moro to be Minister of Justice and Public Security.
+On 29 October, shortly after the 2018 Brazilian general election, President-elect Bolsonaro nominated Moro to be Minister of Justice and Public Security.
 On 1 November, Moro accepted the job after personally meeting with Bolsonaro.
-His appointment to Bolsonaro's cabinet and the way he had previously conducted Operation Car Wash (in particular former president Luiz Inácio Lula da Silva's case) drew praise from his peers and a significant portion of the Brazilian society, but also significant criticism was voiced, especially after revelations of alleged partiality and judicial misconduct on his part, published by the American investigative journalist Glenn Greenwald, during the Car Wash investigations.
+His appointment to Bolsonaro's cabinet and the way he had previously conducted Operation Car Wash (in particular former president Luiz Inácio Lula da Silva's case) drew praise from his peers and a significant portion of the Brazilian society.
+However, it also faced significant criticism, especially after allegations of partiality and judicial misconduct on his part were published by the American investigative journalist Glenn Greenwald, during the Car Wash investigations.
 Moro left the government in April 2020, mentioning the President's undue interference in the affairs of the Ministry of Justice and Public Security.
 Then in 2020 he worked with the firm Alvarez and Marsal for almost one year.

 Since his retirement from public service, leaked messages exchanged between then-judge Moro and Brazilian prosecutors resulted in widespread questioning of his impartiality during the Operation Car Wash hearings; Moro has publicly disputed these allegations.
 On March 9, 2021, the habeas corpus trial was resumed in the Supreme Federal Court that questioned his impartiality, with two judges, Gilmar Mendes and Ricardo Lewandowski, voting that Moro was indeed biased, including the vote of these two last for the payment of a US$40,000 fine and the court costs of the lawsuit filed against Lula.
 Later, in 2022, the United Nations Committee agreed with the STF that Sergio Moro was biased in all cases against Lula.